 On Oct.
 22, 1998, the Brain Institute officially opened its doors.

 Later, in 2000, the McKnight Brain Research Foundation made what was then the largest single private donation in UF’s history.
 With state matching funds, it created a $30 million endowment devoted to fundamental research exploring the mechanisms and treatment of non-Alzheimer’s age-related memory loss.

-Today, in its third generation of leadership, the chairs of the four NeuroMedicine departments — neuroscience, neurology, neurosurgery and psychiatry — are working closely together with a host of brilliant leaders from the UF Institute on Aging, the UF Genetics Institute, the UF Shands Cancer Center, the Malcom Randall Veterans Affairs medical center, the McKnight Brain Research Foundation, the Center for Translational Research in Neurodegenerative Diseases, and elsewhere, depending on the needs of our Institute.
+Today, in its third generation of leadership, the chairs of the four NeuroMedicine departments — neuroscience, neurology, neurosurgery and psychiatry — are working closely together with a host of brilliant leaders from the UF Institute on Aging, the UF Genetics Institute, the UF Health Cancer Center, the Malcom Randall Veterans Affairs Medical Center, the McKnight Brain Research Foundation, the Center for Translational Research in Neurodegenerative Diseases, and elsewhere, depending on the needs of our Institute.

 Together we are directing basic and translational research to develop practical applications that will help patients.
-This is a vibrant time for NeuroMedicine at the Health Science Center and Shands at UF.
+This is a vibrant time for NeuroMedicine at the Health Science Center and UF Health.
 Many of our innovations already are making tangible differences in patients’ lives.
 As we move forward together, I have no doubt that the best is yet to come.Tetsuo Ashizawa, M.D., FAAN

 Melvin Greer Professor and Chairman

 Evelyn F. and William L. McKnight Brain Institute of the University of Florida